Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Task assignments in distributed systems

-The $n$-task-$n$-processor assignment problem is a subclass of task assignment problems in distributed systems, which involves the same number of tasks and processors.
-In the remainder of this paper, a target heterogeneous system $P$ for $n$-task-$n$-processor assignments is assumed to be fully-connected, consistent, and communication homogeneous, where the communication requirement and the communication cost coincide.
-Fig.~\ref{fig:TaskGraphAndAssignments} shows the task graph with eight tasks and examples of 8-task-8-processor assignments $A_i$ for $1\leq i \leq3$.
+The $n$-task-$n$-agent assignment problem is a task assignment problem in a distributed system, which involves the same number of tasks and agents (cf. linear assignment problem~\cite{Burkard2009,Bus2002,Cho1993}).
+In the remainder of this paper, a target heterogeneous system $A$ for the $n$-task-$n$-agent assignment problem is assumed to be fully-connected, consistent, and communication homogeneous, where the communication requirement and the communication cost coincide.
+Figure~\ref{fig:TaskGraphAndAssignments} shows a task graph with eight tasks and examples of 8-task-8-agent assignments $A_i$ for $1\leq i \leq3$.
 The label next to each node in the task graph denotes the computation requirement and the label next to each edge denotes the communication requirement or communication cost.
-For example, the communication cost between task 1 and task 2 is 5 time units.
+For instance, the communication cost between task 1 and 2 is 5 time units.